iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## IModelSchemaLoader replaced with SchemaLoader

-Replaced IModelSchemaLoader with generic SchemaLoader class and function to get schemas from an iModel.
+Replaced `IModelSchemaLoader` with `SchemaLoader` class and function to get schemas from an iModel.
 This allows us to remove the ecschema-metadata dependency in core-backend.

 ```typescript
 // Old